peterkwkwan/Programming_Theory/HTML.md

   **Advantages**:

-  - SEO is a priority - this is because the webpage is more friendly to se tarch engine bots that can effectively crawl the page
+  - SEO is a priority - this is because the webpage is more friendly to search engine bots that can effectively crawl the page
-  - website needs a faster initial load
+  - website has a faster initial load - eliminates blank page problem of CSR
   - better experience for users that have poor internet connection
-  - ideal for static sites (not much user interactivty)
+  - ideal for static sites (not much user interaction)

 Client-side Rendering

 - user makes request to webpage, the server will send a single page skeleton instead, along with the javascript file.
 - page is rendered on the client browser
-- when navgiating to a different route, the server will not send another page, instead, the client will re-render the page according to the specified route
+- when navigating to a different route, the server will not send another page, instead, the client will re-render the page according to the specified route
 - SPA = no refresh needed

   **Advantages**: